Drug Offences

 Types of Drug Offences

-Possession of illicit substances, whether for personal use or supply, is an offence under the Drugs Misuse Act 1986.
+Possession of dangerous drugs, whether for personal use or commercial, is an offence under the Drugs Misuse Act 1986.
 Penalties depend on the type and quantity of the substance.

-Supplying, selling, or trafficking drugs is a serious offence with severe legal consequences.
+Supplying, selling, or trafficking drugs is a serious offence with severe penalties.

 Manufacturing and Cultivation

-Driving under the influence of drugs is illegal and considered a serious traffic offence.
+Driving under the influence of drugs or with drugs in your system is illegal and considered a serious traffic offence.

 Creevey Horrell Lawyers provide strategic legal advice and representation for clients facing drug-related charges: